 The Company generates revenue through the sale of enterprise video content management software solutions, hardware, maintenance and support, and professional and other services.
-Software sales may take the form of a perpetual software license, a term software license or a cloud-hosted software as a service (SaaS).
+Software sales may take the form of a perpetual software license, a cloud-hosted software as a service (SaaS) or a term software license.
 Software licenses and appliances revenue includes sales of perpetual software licenses and hardware.
-Service revenue includes term software licenses, SaaS, maintenance and support, and professional and other services.
+Service revenue includes SaaS, term software licenses, maintenance and support, and professional and other services.